Indonesian President Jokowi says new capital city safe bet for investors

 The conference is being held at the Marina Bay Sands Convention Centre from Tuesday to Thursday, with the focus on ways to speed up green transition.

-He assured investors there will be continuity in the development of Nusantara, addressing fears that after Mr Joko’s term ends in 2024, future Indonesian governments might not support it.
+Mr Widodo, who is popularly known as Jokowi, assured investors there will be continuity in the development of Nusantara, addressing fears that after his term ends in 2024, future Indonesian governments might not support it.

 The plan is to build the city in phases, with completion set for 2045.

 Indonesia has been stepping up efforts to secure funding for the capital.
-The 2,561 sq km project, about three times the size of Singapore, was announced three years ago by Mr Joko.
+The 2,561 sq km project, about three times the size of Singapore, was announced three years ago by Mr Widodo.

 It is meant to relieve pressure on rapidly growing Jakarta, which is vulnerable to floods and suffers traffic jams and air pollution.